jaynerro/jaynerro/README.md

 ## Disclaimer
 In the Knowledge Base part, these are reminders created while learning certain notions, it is in no way an absolute reference of the topics I cover.
 In the same way for the Information Watch part, where it is only news facts that have marked me and that I found interesting to share, it is not the reference of the cyber news.

+## About me
+As a recently graduated cybersecurity engineer, I learn about cybersecurity on a daily basis, both in my job and through self-study.
+My goal is to centralize my acquired knowledge in one place so that I can find it whenever I want and keep track of my learning.

+This is why I created Jaynerro : to gather some concepts of Cybersecurity and more precisely on the offensive security / Ethical Hacking for those who are interested.